Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Mecha Ultralisks would not burrow for their Vectored Burrow Charge ability.
 - Fixed an issue where Mecha Ultralisk Vectored Burrow Charge ability did not play some FX.

 The Mecha Ultralisk actor xml is such a disaster, things were just copy and pasted everywhere randomly.
-The Mecha Ultralisk model didn't even have the correct animations loaded for the burrow charge; I'm not sure this ability ever had a working burrow animation.
+The Mecha Ultralisk model didn't even have the correct animations loaded for the burrow charge; I'm not sure this ability ever had a working burrow charge animation.

 - Increased visual scale of Mecha Ultralisk Electrostatic Surprise! by 33%.
 - Changed Electrostatic Surprise! stun visual to auto scale with target model.